National League of Cities taps several Tempe City Council members’ expertise for national panels - Wrangler News

 Tempe is well-represented on National League of Cities panels for 2022, the city announced.

-Vice Mayor Randy Keating has been reappointed to the NLC Information Technology and Communications Federal Advocacy Committee, Councilmember Joel Navarro will chair the Public Safety and Crime Prevention Federal Advocacy Committee, and Councilmember Doreen Garlid is on the Human Development Federal Advocacy Committee.
+Vice Mayor Randy Keating has been reappointed to the NLC Information Technology and Communications Federal Advocacy Committee, Councilmember Jennifer Adams will sit on the Community and Economic Development Committee, Councilmember Joel Navarro will chair the Public Safety and Crime Prevention Federal Advocacy Committee, and Councilmember Doreen Garlid is on the Human Development Federal Advocacy Committee.

 All are one-year terms.